aufheben68/binary_search_tree/README.md

  - Find the maximum value of the tree.
  - Find the successor of a number.
  - Print the total sum of nodes.
+ - Print the sum of nodes of a given subtree.